 Where possible, we try to gather additional information (witness statements, physical evidence) to avoid the possible contentiousness of two students simply “squaring off.”
 Likewise, you have the opportunity to provide witness statements or other information.
 Again, in making a decision, the guideline used is a “preponderance of the evidence.”

 What if I did do it?

 While it may not be the easiest thing to do, the Student Conduct process offers you the opportunity to admit you made a mistake and take responsibility for your decisions and behavior.
 Experience has shown that most students have the courage to admit their mistakes and are committed to learning from poor decisions.
 We are committed to helping students explore their decisions and consider how they reflect their own values and the persons they hope to become.
-The Conduct Boards are committed to the education and integrity of each student we work with in the Conduct process: this commitment begins with accepting each student where he or she is and respecting their struggles as they mature.
+The conduct process is committed to the education and integrity of each student we work with: this commitment begins with accepting each student where he or she is and respecting their struggles as they mature.

 Admitting a violation will ruin my life!
 Will this violation be on my transcripts and keep me from going to graduate or professional school or getting a good job?